Kayaking on the Weeki Wachee River is a magical experience every kid and family should experience at least once in their lifetime.

 As we launched from the Kayak Shack, we easily floated along with the current of the crystal-clear water.

 It didn’t take long to see the human impacts on the river.
 We saw several dangling ropes from trees that people used to swing into the water.
-As fun as this may sound and cool of a picture it may be, this is a big no-no. As Dr. Trowbridge pointed out earlier, it’s harmful for the trees and potentially dangerous for humans.
+As fun as this may sound and cool of a picture it may be, this is a big no-no. As Dr. Trowbridge pointed out earlier, it’s harmful to the trees and potentially dangerous for humans.

 The Hernando County Sheriff’s Office will patrol the river and cut any rope swings they come across.